mattroichangh/fhevm/gateway-contracts/docs/getting-started/contracts/coprocessor_contexts.md

 - `txSenderAddress` : address of the account that will send transactions to the fhevm Gateway.
 - `signerAddress` : address associated to the public key used to sign results sent to the fhevm Gateway.

-The current list of [active](#lifecycle) coprocessors' transaction senders and signers can be retrieved using the following view functions:
+The list of coprocessors' transaction senders and signers from a context can be retrieved using the following view functions:

-- `getCoprocessorTxSenders()`: get all the active coprocessors' transaction senders.
+- `getCoprocessorTxSendersFromContext(uint256 contextId)`: get all the active coprocessors' transaction senders from a context.
-- `getCoprocessorSigners()`: get all the active coprocessors' signers.
+- `getCoprocessorSignersFromContext(uint256 contextId)`: get all the active coprocessors' signers from a context.

 The transaction sender and signer addresses are allowed to be the same for a given coprocessor.

 Additionally, the transaction sender address is used for identifying a coprocessor and may be referred to its "identity".
-In particular, these addresses can be used as inputs to following view function for [active](#lifecycle) coprocessors:
+In particular, these addresses can be used as inputs to the following view function:

-- `getCoprocessor(address coprocessorTxSenderAddress)`: get an active coprocessor's metadata.
+- `getCoprocessorFromContext(uint256 contextId, address coprocessorTxSenderAddress)`: get an active coprocessor's metadata from a context.

+The above functions can be combined with the `getActiveCoprocessorContextId()` function to get information about the coprocessors from the current [`active`](#lifecycle) context.

 ## Coprocessor context